suncoast-devs/handbook/lessons/full-stack-build-an-app-stars/index.md

 # Stars

-Let's update both the `Restaurant.jsx` and `Restaurants.jsx` to show the correct average review stars for a restaurant.
+Let's update both the `SingleRestaurantFromList.tsx` and `Restaurants.tsx` to show the correct average review stars for a restaurant.

-## `Restaurant.jsx`
+## `Restaurant.tsx`

 Before the `return` that renders the component, we will compute the average ranking of stars.
 We begin by using `reduce` to total up the number of stars.